sinch/node-sinch-request/README.md

 	});
 	req.end(options.data);

+## Example, verify callback signature

+	var sinchRequest = require('sinch-request');
+	var http = require('http');

+	// Your application credentials
+	var creds = {
+	  key: 'SOME_APP_KEY',
+	  secret: 'SOME_APP_SECRET'
+	}

+	// Create a server
+	var server = http.createServer(function handleRequest(request, response) {
+	  var data = '';
+	  request.on('data', function (chunk) {
+	    data += chunk; // Collect POST data
+	  });

+	  request.on('end', function() {
+	    request.data = data;

+	    // Verify signature
+	    var validSignature = sinchRequest.verifySignature(request, creds);

+	    response.writeHead(200, {'Content-Type': 'application/json; charset=utf-8'});
+	    if(validSignature) {
+	      response.end(someResponse); // Give good response
+	    }
+	    else {
+	      response.end('{}'); // This was not from Sinch, give empty response
+	      // Optionally this attempt should be logged for later investigation }
+	  });
+	});

+	server.listen(8080, function(){ console.log('Server is running'); });

+In this example, a simple http callback server is set-up to validate incoming requests.
+This is important in order to verify that the requests are actually coming from Sinch.
+When giving a positive response, additional checks may be desired.
+For example, when building a verification backend it may be a good idea to have some checks on the price or any custom headers you've attached to the request (for example, a session ID) in order to prevent abuse or unexpected costs.
+Also, in the case of verification, it may be a good idea to log successful verification attempts.

 ## Get your app key

 New to Sinch?
 In order to get started, please visit [our website](http://www.sinch.com) and sign up for a free development account.